 Endeca’s Challenges: When it comes to multilingual support, Endeca has fallen behind.
 The software’s language limitations are something multinational companies find hard to cope with, as will companies that wish to expand their geographic presence in the future.
 Users are forced to create a new index for each language, which is time-consuming, requires extra development, and creates deeper indexing performance issues.

 Good to know: The extensive list of supported languages can be reviewed here.

 With a nearly endless array of options at their fingertips, shoppers’ expectations for a frictionless and personalized eCommerce experience are at an all-time high.
 Merchants need commerce solutions that support the push for digital growth.

-Deciding to migrate an integral part of your commerce site to a new solution is not easy, but Coveo should be considered for its ability to deliver relevant search results as well as product and content recommendations based on their individual commerce journey.
+Deciding to migrate an integral part of your commerce site to a new solution is not easy, but Coveo should be considered for its ability to deliver relevant search results and product and content recommendations based on their individual commerce journey.

 Pivotree can help you determine what platform best aligns with your business needs – both now and in the future.
 In an AI-based digital economy, a focus on solutions that enable your company to remain competitive and future-driven should be prioritized.

 To learn more about implementing Coveo for Commerce: